Modern Scots: History

 The SLS Recommendations says "it is desirable that there should be traditional precedents for the spellings employed and [...] writers aspiring to use Scots should not invent new spellings off the cuff".
 It prefers a number of more phonetic spellings that were commonly used by medieval Makars, such as: ar (are), byd, tym, wyf (bide, time, wife), cum, sum (come, some), eftir (after), evin (even), evir (ever), heir, neir (here, near), hir (her), ir (are), im (am), littil (little), sal (shall) speik (speak), thay (they), thaim (them), thair (their), thare (there), yit (yet), wad (would), war (were), wes (was), wul (will).
 David Purves's book A Scots Grammar has a list of over 2500 common Scots words spelt on the basis of the SLS Recommendations.
 Purves has also published dozens of poems using the spellings.

 In 2000 the Scots Spelling Committee report was published in Lallans.
 Shortly after publication Caroline Macafee criticised some aspects of that, and some previous spelling suggestions, as "demolishing the kind-of-a standardisation that already existed where Scots spelling had become a free-for-all with the traditional model disparaged but no popular replacement", leading to more spelling variation, not less.

 Language endangerment

 The Scots language has had a long history of being devalued and marginalized in the Scottish education system.

-Due to the Anglicisation of Scotland and the Education (Scotland) Act of 1872, the education system required that every child learn English.
+Due to the Anglicisation of Scotland and the Education (Scotland) Act 1872, the education system required that every child learn English.
 This caused Scots to become forgotten about in main education and considered slang.
 As of 2022, it is deemed a vulnerable language.